How to Conduct a Survey in 5 Simple Steps

 Step 2: Build Your Survey

 Now that you have a clear picture of your goals and audience you can start building your survey.
 There are many different types of survey questions one can ask: open-ended questions, multiple-choice questions, yes/no questions, rating scale questions, and more.
 Different questions suit different topics, needs, and audiences.
 Following are a few tips to keep in mind:

 Short surveys have a greater chance of being completed.
 So, ask only what you really need to know.

 Confusion leads to frustration, which leads to drop-offs.
 So, keep your questions short, simple, and clear.
-Additionally, build your survey gradually, starting with the easiest questions and building up to the more complex.
+Additionally, build your survey gradually, starting with the easiest questions and building up to the more complex ones.

 People will stay with you if they’re having fun.
 So, consider your audience’s convenience and be friendly.
 You can also make your survey beautiful by using cool and relevant images and color schemes.
 We’ve created dozens of survey templates that can help you get started.

 If built correctly, a survey can feel like a personal conversation.
 So, use skip logic to direct respondents through different question paths based on their answers.
 In addition, make sure you’re not asking any redundant questions, and that there are no gaps or overlaps in your structure.
 It’s worth the effort.

 If it makes sense in the context of your survey, take your relationship with your audience to the next level by adding a lead generation form.

 Step 3: Test and Iterate

 Once you’ve built your survey, you may want to test it on a small sample of your target audience.
 You can use our visual analytics dashboard to see what works and what doesn’t.
 This will give you an opportunity to make some improvements before launching.

 You could, for example, check how many people opened it, where they dropped off, and how long the process took them.
 As a result, you may find there are questions that could be made clearer or shorter.
-Ask yourself whether there anything you should leave out, or if you should add some images, or rearrange the order.
+Ask yourself whether there is anything you should leave out, or if you should add some images, or rearrange the order.

 Step 4: Share Your Survey